 The problem is usually caused by ageing.
 Sometimes the problem is caused by scar tissue pulling your eyelid out of position.
 Only the lower eyelid is usually affected.

 What are the benefits of surgery?

 Your eyelid should be in a better position and your symptoms should improve.

 Are there any alternatives to surgery?

-Artificial tears and ointments can be used to protect the surface of your eye.
-Your surgeon may recommend a special soft contact lens for you to wear.
+Artificial tears and ointments can be used to protect the surface of your eye and improve your symptoms.
+Your surgeon may recommend a special soft contact lens (bandage lens) for you to wear.